foldright/auto-pipeline/README.md

 /*
  * Gradle Kotlin DSL
  */
-// the auto-pipeline annotation you will use in your interface type compileOnly("com.foldright.auto-pipeline:auto-pipeline-annotations:0.1.0")
+// the auto-pipeline annotation will be used in your interface type compileOnly("com.foldright.auto-pipeline:auto-pipeline-annotations:0.1.0")
-// the auto-pipeline annotation processor,
-// it will generate the pipeline classed for the interface.
+// the auto-pipeline annotation processor will generate the pipeline classes for the interface.
-// use annotationProcessor scope because we only need it at annotation processing time. annotationProcessor("com.foldright.auto-pipeline:auto-pipeline-processor:0.1.0")
+// use "annotationProcessor" scope because it's only needed at annotation processing time. annotationProcessor("com.foldright.auto-pipeline:auto-pipeline-processor:0.1.0")

 /*